OFFIS-DAI/mango/docs/source/message exchange.rst

 ***************
 Receiving messages
 ***************
 Custom agents that inherit from the ``Agent`` class are able to receive messages from other agents via the method ``handle_message``.
 Hence this method has to be overwritten.
 The structure of this method looks like this:

 .. code-block:: python3

     @abstractmethod
-    def handle_msg(self, content, meta: Dict[str, Any]):
+    def handle_message(self, content, meta: Dict[str, Any]):

         raise NotImplementedError